 But the consistency, that for so long characterized Romania, is not back, nor is the difficulty as the team counted a 66.1 difficulty during the qualification round and a 65.8 during the team final, far away from the 71 – 72 range the two top teams had.

 Individually Catalina Ponor is fighting for the sole spot Romania has for the Olympics and she won bronze on both beam and floor.
-Her routines showed a 5.9 – 6.0 difficulty range on both apparatus and scored high during the team final: 14.600 on beam and 14.566 on floor.
+Her routines showed a 5.9 – 6.0 difficulty range on both apparatus and scored high during the team final: 14.600 on beam and 14.566 on Floor.
 But will that be enough for her to make it to Rio?

 The home-team, Switzerland, dreamt about bronze during the qualification round and did the best they could in the team final but France was just too strong and the home-girls had to settle for fourth.
-However Giulia Steingruber brought joy to the home-crowd with two individual gold medals that reaffirmed her yet-to-be-announced selection for the sole spot Switzerland has in Rio de Janeiro.
+However, Giulia Steingruber brought joy to the home crowd with two individual gold medals that reaffirmed her yet-to-be-announced selection for the sole spot Switzerland has in Rio de Janeiro.

 So why did France that had qualified only 6th manage to win bronze by such a wide margin (2.775)?
 The answer is Alison Lepin’s uneven bars routine.
-The team had qualified so low mainly because Lepin had a poor bars routine scoring only an 11.066, however during the team final the young gymnast improved her score by a 3.534 scoring a high 14.600.
+The team had qualified so low mainly because Lepin had a poor bars routine scoring only an 11.066, however, during the team final the young gymnast improved her score by a 3.534 scoring a high 14.600.
 Lepin’s routine is the perfect example of how a routine, in the 3 up 3 count format, can make or break the chances of a team medal.
 Oréane Lechenault and Marine Boyer also improved their performances from qualifications and France had a rather good bars routine that placed them second behind Russia in that apparatus.

 A tight fight between Russia and Great Britain during the qualification round made the British girls dream of gold and the team final was expected to be as interesting and nerve-wracking as the qualification round had been but surprisingly the rising British team had an uncharacteristic meltdown and counted four falls giving Russia a very easy win of the team title.

-As disappointing as the result might have been for Great Britain, this was only a hiccup in their preparation for Rio, as the team proved in the qualification round that they can overtake Russia and the individual event finals reaffirmed the places the Downie sisters have earned within their team as they were their team’s only individual medalists, with Rebecca outcoring both Spiridinova and Mustafina for uneven bars gold.
+As disappointing as the result might have been for Great Britain, this was only a hiccup in their preparation for Rio, as the team proved in the qualification round that they can overtake Russia and the individual event finals reaffirmed the places the Downie sisters have earned within their team as they were their team’s only individual medalists, with Rebecca outscoring both Spiridinova and Mustafina for uneven bars gold.

 Russia, despite the very easy win in the team final, had a lot of merit in their performances as they managed consistency, a characteristic they very often lack.
 The only major mistake was Seda’s falls from beam both on qualifications and team finals.